cognitedata/cdf-fabric-replicator/README.md

 The replicator reads its configuration from a YAML file specified in the run command.
 You can configure your own YAML file based on the one in `example_config.yaml` in the repo.
 That configuration file uses the environment variables in `.env`, the configuration can also be set using hard coded values.

 `subscriptions` and `data_modeling` configurations are a list, so you can configure multiple data point subscriptions or data modeling spaces to replicate into Fabric.
+`raw_tables` is also a list, to be able configure multiple tables in Fabric to replicate into CDF RAW.

 ```
 logger: